Today in AgBioView: August 12, 2002:

 The government has said it wants to mill the kernels and distribute the

 corn as meal to ensure that none of the seed is planted.
-But that
+But that position

-government has diverted food aid for political purposes.
+diverted food aid for political purposes.

 The new agreement gets around that problem by calling for an unusual